 - The European Commission or we may request supplementary information, regarding the addictive concerned, from manufacturers or importers.
 If this is the case, please supplement your report including the requested information and then submit a new full report to us.

-- Manufacturers and importers having the same additive in their roll-your-own tobacco may carry out joint studies if the product composition is comparable.
+- Manufacturers and importers having the same additive in their cigarettes may carry out joint studies if the product composition is comparable.

 - Small and medium-sized enterprises as defined in Commission Recommendation 2003/361/EC, are not subjects of the enhanced reporting obligations if a report on that additive is prepared by another manufacturer or importer.

 List of approved laboratories [Article 4(2) of the TPD] (health.ec.europa.eu)

 Implementing Decision (EU) 2016/787 (eur-lex.europa.eu)

 Commission Recommendation of 6 May 2003 concerning the definition of micro, small and medium-sized enterprises (eur-lex.europa.eu)

 You have the option to mark any information that you consider to be confidential or a trade secret in your submission.
 At our request, you must substantiate these claims.